 Fragmentation of Small Business Insurance Markets.
-As an organization of self-employed individuals and small employers, NAR has not supported proposals that would divide the small group insurance market into a very small employer group (firms with 10 or fewer employees) with access to Exchanges and an array of alternative "small group" markets defined by the states for firms with more than 10 employees.
-NAR's members are concerned that this segmentation will further fragment small group insurance pools, create an uneven playing field for the self-employed and smaller employers vis-à-vis the rest of the small business community, allow some participants to "game" the system, as well as limit the administrative efficiencies achievable within an Exchange.
+As an organization of self-employed individuals and small employers, NAR has not supported proposals that would divide the small group insurance market into a very small employer group with access to Gateways/Exchanges and an array of alternative "small group" markets defined by the states.
+NAR's members are concerned that this type of segmentation will further fragment small group insurance pools, create an uneven playing field for the self-employed and smaller employers vis-à-vis the rest of the small business community, allow some participants to "game" the system, as well as limit the administrative efficiencies achievable within a Gateway/Exchange.

-Therefore, we have concerns with the House bills which limit the Exchange to very small firms, especially in the initial years of implementation.4 We find the Senate Finance's approach more appropriate.
-We are especially grateful to Senators Snowe and Lincoln for their leadership in offering a successful amendment that allows firms with 100 or fewer employees access to the Exchange.
-We would strongly urge that any final bill provide a single, common federal definition for what constitutes the small group market and those with access to the Exchange(s).
+Therefore, we have concerns with limiting the Exchange to very small firms in the initial years of implementation.
+We urge the Senate to provide firms with 100 or fewer employees immediate access to the Exchange.
+In addition, we strongly urge that any final bill provide a single, common federal definition for what constitutes the small group market and those with access to the Gateways/Exchanges.